-A student is prohibited from repeating a course in which he has made a "C-"or better (while enrolled at LaGrange College or any institution) without the approval of the Provost, and the Academic Council.
-Should a case arise in which counting "C-"grades means the student's average drops below a 3.0, the student could petition to repeat a course in which a "C-" or lower was awarded.
-All courses in which a student receives an unsatisfactory grade must be repeated at LaGrange College.
-A student may not remove from the transcript an unsatisfactory grade earned at LaGrange College or elsewhere even if the course is repeated.
+A student is prohibited from repeating a course in which he has made a "C-" or better (while enrolled at LaGrange College or any institution) without the approval of the Provost and the Provost's Council.
+Should a student wish to repeat a course in which a grade of "C-" or above was awarded, the student may petition to repeat the course.

+A student may not remove from the transcript any grade earned at LaGrange College or elsewhere, even if the course is repeated.
+No additional credit will be earned for repeats of courses for which a "D" or "C-" grade was previously earned.
+The GPA is calculated on both attempts.